PostHog/posthog.com/contents/blog/story-about-pivots.md

 A couple of days later, driving between Mountain View and San Francisco, we realized that we just weren't the right people to run this business.

-Although Tim had struggled with technical debt first hand, neither of us had actually solved it.
+Although Tim had struggled with technical debt first hand, neither of us had solved it.
 If one of us had managed an engineering team before, we'd have perhaps been better placed to understand things.
 Our basic skills were good enough to get quite far with the idea, but we didn't have the belief to take it further.

 Along the way, we learned a lot about how developers and product managers work together.
 We'd also created a big list of future ideas we'd had whilst building all the above things out.
-In fact, if you can't stop thinking of other ideas, you probably are building something you don't like.
+If you can't stop thinking of other ideas, you probably are building something you don't like.
 This all came into play for idea 6 later on (the good one).

 So what did we do next?